pasekji/bi-eha/imgur-bug-bounty.md

 - This is a big adventage, not every web application has this security mechanism.
 - **The sign in form is durable to automated bruteforce tools techniques.**

-## Conclusion
-Now it is the time to summarize the pieces of information gathered and tested.
-- API domain (api.imgur.com) was not tested.
-- The image domain (i.imgur.com) was not tested.
-- **Image search application is durable to the command injection technique.**
-- **Video to gif function was tested for command injection with no vulnerable outcomes. - imgur.com/vidgif**
-- **Image upload form is somehow durable to the unintended image formats because there could've been more into depth analysis for the potential harm of file uploaded.**
-- **Imgur is durable to PHP remote code executions via uploaded images.**
-- **Video to gif function was tested for remote code execution with no vulnerable outcomes. - imgur.com/vidgif**
-- **All fields (username, password, email, etc...) were tested in SQLi part.**
-- **Imgur is durable to SQLi via the search function and login/register forms.**
-- **Imgur profile settings fields were tested for SQLi with no vulnerable outcomes. - imgur.com/account/settings**
-- **Imgurs advanced search functions seem durable to the XSS.**
-- **Imgur profile settings fields were tested for XSS with no vulnerable outcomes. - imgur.com/account/settings**
-- **Video to gif function was also for XSS with no vulnerable outcomes. - imgur.com/vidgif**
-- **Imgur login/register forms were tested for XSS with no vulnerable outcomes.**
-- **The sign in form is durable to automated brute force tools techniques.**
-- Other segments were not suspicious in for vulnerability at the time of information gathering, therefore they were not tested.

 *We've learned a lot about ethical hackings and bug bounty programs during this work.
 It was an enjoyable time.*
 *- Jiří Pašek, ~~Patrik Martinec~~*